tudorscanner/slate/source/includes/_referrals.md

 The endpoint serves only GET requests and responds with HTTP status 301 redirecting to the desired Skyscanner page.

-For the different possible values of the parameters and for additional query parameters check the tables below.
+For the different possible values of the parameters and additional query parameters check the tables below.

 *TRY IT OUT*